awsdocs/aws-systems-manager-user-guide/doc_source/kernel-live-patching.md

 **To apply kernel live patches using Run Command \(AWS CLI\)**

-1. To perform a `Scan` operation before checking your results in Systems Manager Compliance, run the following command from your local machine\.
+1. To perform a `Scan` operation before checking your results in Compliance, run the following command from your local machine\.

 ------
 #### [ Linux & macOS ]